Seoyounggg/Ramen-Classification/README.md

 # Basic_Classification

 During the summer of 2018, I studied Deep Learning with a group of people from Kwangwoon University.
 We watched Deep Learning lectures from youtube by hunkim.
 During hunkim's lectures, the images that we used were mnist.
-To use the mnist, all we had to do was merely load images through importing from datasets in PyTorch.
+To use the mnist, all we had to do was merely load images through importing datasets from PyTorch using datasets.
 So we did not have a chance to load images other than the mnist dataset.

 For that reason, we decided to make a model that can distinguish four different types of ramens.
 In this basic_classification project, our goal was not to make a unique and outstanding model.
 We focused on making our dataset and using them.